-So you went through the summer placement process, dealt with grueling group discussions and nerve-wrecking interviews, and emerged triumphant at the other end with an internship offer at a prestigious company!
+So you went through the summer placement process, dealt with grueling group discussions and interview & emerged triumphant at the other end with an internship offer at a prestigious company!

 Now is the time you want to kick back and enjoy everything else a B-school has to offer, and while you are entitled to do that, it is imperative to register what is coming around the corner- the actual internship.
 You will have 8 weeks to work on your allotted project wherein you will hopefully learn a whole lot about your domain, the corporate life and most importantly, yourself.
 And at the end, if you have worked very hard, you will be rewarded with a pre-placement interview (PPI) or a pre-placement offer (PPO) from the company.